 The sixth factor is the magnitude of any adverse impacts (after reasonable mitigation) to resources not protected by Section 4(f).
-Table 4.7-1 compares the No-action Alternative and the different segment options of the Action Alterative for the resources evaluated in this Draft EIS.
+Table 4.7-1 compares the No-action Alternative and the different segment options of the Action Alterative for the resources evaluated in this Final EIS.

 As shown in Table 4.7-1, the adverse impacts to resources not protected by Section 4(f) are very similar when comparing the two options for each segment of the Action Alternative.
-The most notable differences in impacts are the commercial and business impacts for the north central and south central segments.